helium/helium-vote-proxies/proxies/danggo/detail.md

 ## Voting Philosophy

-HRPs bundle several items and are put to vote as a package
-<br>_Goal: weighing each item w/o losing sight of the package to determine which vote decision will better serve the Helium Network_
+HRPs bundle several items and are put to vote as a package.
+I intend to weigh each item w/o losing sight of the package to determine which vote decision will better serve the Helium Network.

 Helium Network = IOT + MOBILE -> both compete for the HNT cake
 <br>_Goal: balancing the reasonable interests of both subnetworks in pursuit of determining what will serve the network as a whole_